mpaoletta73/cse15l-lab-reports-wi24/week1.md

 Output: ` ` <br/>
 The directory was /home and after I was possible to view the directory I believe that it would state that the directory was /home<br/>
 The output is nothing but a place to write text and once you write something it will copy it on the next line. <br/>
-This is not how to use this command as you can't write any more commands unless you open another terminal. <br/>
+This command with no argument starts an infinite loop (that can be broken if you hit Control + C) of printing what you type into the terminal. <br/>
-Although it doesn't print out a bash message I would call this an error as you can't write any more commands. <br/>
+This is not an error as it doesn't print a bash error, but this command is not being used to the best of its abilities.
 ## 2. `cat` Example With Path To Directory
 Input: `[user@sahara ~]$ cat lecture1` <br/>
 Output: `cat: lecture1: is a directory` <br/>